rabbitmq/internals/internal_events.md

 For example, when a connection is accepted, authenticated and access to the target virtual host is authorised, it will emit an event of type `connection_created`.
-When a connection is closed or fails for any reason, a `connection_closed` event is deleted.
+When a connection is closed or fails for any reason, a `connection_closed` event is emitted.
 Events from connections, channels, queues, consumers, and so on are processed and stored as metrics to be later served over HTTP to the management plugin UI application.